SadeTosin/Peterside_Hospital/README.md

+### Check out the Demo at https://petterside-af59f717703a.herokuapp.com
+(Deployed Model in a private repo (want to view :- Contact me on folasadetosin0203@gmail.com))

 ## Peterside_Hospital

 🏥 Predicting the likelihood of heart disease is a crucial task in the medical field.
 As a Data Scientist, I developed a machine-learning model using supervised learning to predict the likelihood of a person having heart disease based on their health features.